AlanFoster/ruby_http2/README.md

 ## SSLKEYLOGFILE

-If running with Ruby 3.2 - this tool honors curl's `SSLKEYLOGFILE` semantics, which allows for dissecting HTTPS/tls traffic with wireshark etc:
+This tool honors curl's `SSLKEYLOGFILE` semantics, which allows for dissecting HTTPS/tls traffic with wireshark etc.
+Ruby 3.2 is required for this functionality:

 ```bash
 $ SSLKEYLOGFILE=$(pwd)/sslkeylogfile ruby examples/example.rb # ... options ...